New 2017 Participating Partners

-Posted Re-entry internship opportunities are open for both women and men to apply
+Posted Re-Entry internship opportunities are open for both women and men to apply.
+Remember to tag your resume STEM Re-Entry Task Force.

 Research shows there are about 2.5 million women in the USA with STEM degrees.